jastr945/langflow-vault-prisma-airs-agent/README.md

 ```
 Vault will start and output a log including the **root token**.
 Copy this value - you’ll need it for Langflow.

+> **Note:** The Vault root token is used here for POC convenience only.
+For secure or production use, replace with [AppRole authentication](https://developer.hashicorp.com/vault/docs/auth/approle), which provides a more secure and auditable way to grant scoped access to secrets.

 To check if one of your secrets has been successfully stored in Vault, you can run:
 ```bash
  curl \